Ox0sama/Ox0sama/README.md

 ## About

 I am a freshman at High Tech High School in Union City, NJ, with a background in both software development and hardware engineering.
 My work spans autonomous drone systems, full-stack web applications, 3D design and fabrication, and introductory cybersecurity.
-I am interested in projects where engineering and real-world problem solving overlap.
+I am interested in projects where engineering and real-world problem-solving overlap.

 ---